 Ingredients

-• 1 pound rigatoni, cooked according to packet directions, 1/2 cup cooking water reserved
+- 1 pound rigatoni, cooked according to packet directions, reserve 1/2 cup cooking water to use in sauce

 Instructions

-1. Cook the rigatoni according to packet directions.
-Drain, reserving 1/2 cup of the cooking water.
+- Cook the rigatoni according to packet directions.
+Reserve 1/2 cup of the pasta water and set aside and drain remaining water.

-2. Heat the olive oil in a large skillet over a medium-high heat.
-Cook the onion, stirring, for 4 minutes or until softened.
+- Heat the olive oil in a large skillet over a medium-high heat.
+Cook the shallot, stirring, for 4 minutes or until softened.
 Add the garlic and cook, stirring, for 1 minute or until fragrant.
+Add a pinch of salt and pepper.

-3. Add the ricotta, parmesan, lemon juice and zest, baby spinach leaves and reserved pasta cooking water to the skillet.
-Stir to combine, then simmer until the spinach wilts.
+- Add the ricotta, heavy cream, grated parmesan, lemon juice and zest, baby spinach leaves and reserved pasta cooking water to the skillet.
+Slowly simmer on low whisking the sauce the whole time until the spinach melts.

-4. Stir the pasta through the ricotta sauce.
-Divide the pasta between the serving bowls, top with the chopped parsley and serve with lemon wedges.
+- Divide the pasta between the serving bowls, top with the chopped parsley and serve with lemon wedges

 Notes